jakirsoftware/Foss-Browser/README.md

 _More privacy features:_

 - Built-in AdBlock, which updates automatically.
 You can decide which content to block.
-AdBlock hosts are taken from [Steven Black - AbBlock hosts](https://github.com/StevenBlack/hosts).
+AdBlock hosts are taken from [Steven Black - AdBlock hosts](https://github.com/StevenBlack/hosts).
 - Third-party cookies can not be enabled.
 - Enable or disable Android-autofill.
 - Delete browser data (on app exit).